Will Sands: Youth and college career

 Sands played for New York City FC affiliate club New York Soccer Club before joining New York City FC's academy upon the creation of their U-16 Academy team in 2015.
 Sands was part of the New York City FC academy system from 2015 until 2019.
 He played college soccer at Georgetown from 2019 to 2021.
 During his time with the Hoyas, he made 56 appearances and scored 4 goals.
 He helped the team win the 2019 NCAA College Cup and two Big East Tournaments.

 Sands played for Manhattan SC of USL League Two in 2021, playing in 10 games and scoring 4 goals.

 Professional career

 On January 21, 2022, Sands was announced as a homegrown player signing by Columbus Crew after a trade with New York City FC for his homegrown rights.
 Sands made his professional debut for the Columbus Crew organization for the team's reserve side, Columbus Crew 2, in a 1–0 win against Philadelphia Union II.
 He subsequently made his first team debut in a 2–1 loss against USL Championship side Detroit City FC in the U.S. Open Cup.

 On July 31, 2024, the Crew traded Sands plus $600,000 in General Allocation Money to the New England Revolution, in exchange for DeJuan Jones.
+He scored his first career MLS goal on April 21, 2026 in a 2-1 Revolution victory over Atlanta United.